 The group had installed diffusion tubes near key roads in Adur to measure levels of nitrogen dioxide in the air, against the annual mean legal limit of 40 micrograms per cubic meter (µg/m3).

-At the Ropetackle Centre meeting last Thursday (June 22), group member Gerard Rosenberg said the findings were ‘quite shocking’.
+At the Ropetackle Centre meeting on Thursday, group member Gerard Rosenberg said the findings were ‘quite shocking’.